oblinger/HookAnchorApp/Work/SV/WW/WW Remote Work Guidelines.md

 Insight:  Prioritization is messy and ill defined.
 But final delivery order is never ill defined.
 Thus agreeing on delivery ordering is both most valuable for team's planning and most well defined for management.

 More Apples To Apples
-Insight: Each pillar has its own metric for improvement that help prioritize within that pillar.
-But no useful metric spans all four, thus priorizing within pillar is much more apple to apples than across pillars.
+Insight: Each pillar has its own metric for improvement that helps to prioritize within that pillar.
+But no useful metric spans all four pillars, thus prioritizing across pillars less apples to apples and far harder to do.
+Here we avoid that.

 Key Ideas